fabnicol/ubuntu4mercury/README.md

 compiler dated as the first argument.

-Git revisions can be anything legal: revision hashes or HEAD, HEAD, HEAD~n (n an interger), etc. However, if you do not use revision hashes, the Docker cache system may mistakenly uncache a prior call to `git clone` and result in an outdated image.
+Git revisions can be anything legal: revision hashes or HEAD, HEAD, HEAD~n (n an integer), etc. However, if you do not use revision hashes, the Docker cache system may mistakenly uncache a prior call to `git clone` and result in an outdated image.
 To avoid this, either delete the prior **ubuntu:mercuryHEAD**